 Peace, Love, Fish Fry

-St. Bernard Catholic Community, 3604 N. 65th St., has a one-day only fish fry called Peace, Love, FishFry on Friday, March 25, from 5 to 8 p.m. at the school.
-Menu: Fried Fish, tater tots, mac & cheese, cole slaw, bread,
+St. Bernard Catholic Community, 3604 N. 65th St., has a one-day only fish fry called Peace, Love, FishFry at the school on Friday, March 22, from 5 to 8 p.m.
+The menu is fried fish, tater tots, mac & cheese, coleslaw, bread, popcorn shrimp, beer, wine, pop and desserts.

 Tri Community Friday Fish Fry Frenzy